odomlab/osqpipe/README.rst

    * BeautifulSoup4
    * lxml
    * pexpect
+   * pysam (reallocateReads)
-   * histogram, fastq, some other CRI modules by Gord (?)
+   * histogram, sequence, fasta, fastq, iset, some other CRI modules by Gord (?)

 Secondly, this pipeline relies on many external programs to perform its tasks.
 Most of the data management tasks are performed on the